github-community-projects/graphql-client/guides/collocated-call-sites.md

 Since ERB templates can not define static constants, a special `<%graphql` section tag provides a way to declare a fragment for the template.

-You can clearly see that both `name` and `homePlanet` are used by this template and no extra fields have been queried or used at runtime.
+As with the plain old ruby method, you can still clearly see that both `name` and `homePlanet` are used by this template and no extra fields have been queried or used at runtime.

 ## Pitfalls